go-to-k/image-scanner-with-trivy/README.md

 **Note: We recommend using `ImageScannerWithTrivyV2`.** See the [V2 Construct](#v2-construct) section for details and migration guide.

-The following code is a minimal example using ECS Fargate.
+The following code is a minimal example that scans the image and blocks the ECS deployment if vulnerabilities are detected.

 ```ts
 import { ImageScannerWithTrivyV2 } from 'image-scanner-with-trivy';